gobwas/cli/README.md

 There is no "persistent" or "global" flags.
 That is, flags are parsed exactly for command they appear after.

 Implementing this is not a big deal, but it complicates library API enough.
-For instance, if you have custom flag parser and fulfill flag values from env vars there as well, you have to do it only for the last command in the path (aka the "target" command), because you can’t know which flag was specified before or not, while env vars are here from the very first command in the path.
-In other words, if you read env early, you will set appropriate flag value, which can be specified later on the path (overwriting it is also not a good idea: since we have only Run() method some command may make decisions based on this, which is not clear good or not).
-So to know whether some Command is the target, you have to extend Command interface to provide HasNext() method, which will report whether the command is actually a wrapper.
+However, it's possible to "mixin" global flags into each command's flag set manually (optionally resolving cases when global flag was set twice on the path or was rewritten by env value if custom flags parsing used).

 ## Usage